What is MCLR? The Complete Guide for Borrowers

 Why Was MCLR Introduced?

-1. Weak Monetary Policy Transmission: Under the Base Rate system, banks were often slow to pass on the benefits of RBI rate cuts to borrowers.
-Despite significant cuts in the repo rate, lending rates remained high, weakening the impact of the central bank's policy.
-MCLR was designed to create a more direct and faster link between policy rates and lending rates.
+1. Weak Monetary Policy Transmission: Banks were slow to pass on RBI rate cuts to borrowers under the Base Rate regime.
+MCLR created a more direct link between policy rates and lending rates.

-2. Lack of Transparency: The Base Rate calculation was opaque, making it difficult for borrowers to understand how their interest rates were determined.
-The MCLR framework mandated that banks publish their rates for different tenures, bringing greater clarity and transparency to the lending process.
+2. Lack of Transparency: The Base Rate calculation was opaque.
+The MCLR framework mandated that banks publish their rates for multiple tenures, improving visibility for borrowers.

 Limitations of MCLR